15 best things to do in Nice, France (2025)

 Avenue Jean Médecin is Nice’s main shopping street, running from Place Masséna to the train station.
 It’s a bustling area with everything from high-street brands to local boutiques.
 The street also houses the stunning Notre-Dame Basilica, a neo-Gothic church with impressive stained-glass windows.

 It’s an excellent place for shopping or to simply enjoy the city’s vibrant atmosphere.
-Don’t forget to pop into the Galeries Lafayette for some French fashion!
+It’s an excellent place for shopping or to soak up the city vibe – and if you fancy department-store browsing, Galeries Lafayette is on the route.

 Why go?
 Shopping!